Learn how to make a stitched mixed media mini-journal that tells a visual story.

 Starting a stitched journal armed only with intuition to guide you can be daunting.
 It’s like staring at a blank page on a sketchbook and wondering where to begin.
 To make the process easier, I first like to cut or tear some small pieces of fabric into different shapes such as squares, rectangles and strips.
 These bits and pieces provide a starting point and inspiration.

 When you’re finished designing and stitching the fabric collage section, carefully remove some of the tear-away stabilizer from around the outside edges so it isn’t visible.
-Leave the rest of the stabilizer intact and this can be used to glue this fabric section onto the paper pages during assembly which is the final step.
+Leave the rest of the stabilizer intact.
+This can be used to glue this fabric section onto the paper pages during assembly which is the final step.
 Each page is made using this method.

 Mini-Journal: Secret Stories

 Adding words to the pages of your journal gives you the opportunity to expand on the theme and infuse deeper meaning and sentiment into your mini-journal.
-You could use words such as favorite sayings or quotations, one or two simple words that hold special meaning for you, or you could write your own poetry or journal entry.
+You could use words such as favorite sayings or quotations.
+Alternatively use one or two simple words that hold special meaning for you.
+Or you could write your own poetry or journal entry.
 You could display these words anywhere on the pages, however hiding the words adds a little mystery to the story.

 When designing a page for secret stories, a simple method is to make the page in two sections: